Modernist poetry in English: 1930s modernism

-Consequently, modernism in English remained in the role of an avant garde movement, depending on little presses and magazines and a small but dedicated readership.
+Modernism in English remained in the role of an avant garde movement, depending on little presses and magazines and a small but dedicated readership.
 The key group to emerge during this time were the Objectivist poets, consisting of Louis Zukofsky, George Oppen, Charles Reznikoff, Carl Rakosi, Basil Bunting and Lorine Niedecker.
 The Objectivists were admirers of Stein, Pound and Williams and Pound actively promoted their work.
 Thanks to his influence, Zukofsky was asked to edit a special Objectivist issue of the Chicago-based journal Poetry in 1931 to launch the group.
 The basic tenets of Objectivist poetics were to treat the poem as an object and to emphasise sincerity, intelligence, and the poet's ability to look clearly at the world, and in this they can be viewed as direct descendants of the Imagists.
 Continuing a tradition established in Paris, Zukofsky, Reznikoff, and Oppen went on to form the Objectivist Press to publish books by themselves and by Williams.
 In his later work, Zukofsky developed his view of the poem as object to include experimenting with mathematical models for creating poems, producing effects similar to the creation of a Bach fugue or a piece of serial music.

 A number of Irish poets and writers moved to Paris in the early 1930s to join the circle around James Joyce.
 These included Samuel Beckett, Thomas MacGreevy, Brian Coffey and Denis Devlin.
 These writers were aware of Pound and Eliot, but they were also Francophone and took an interest in contemporary French poetry, especially the surrealists.
 Indeed, Coffey and Devlin were amongst the first to translate the works of Paul Éluard into English.
 Around the same time, a number of British surrealist poets were beginning to emerge, among them David Gascoyne, George Barker and Hugh Sykes Davies.
 Like the Objectivists, these poets were relatively neglected by their native literary cultures and had to wait for a revival of interest in British and Irish modernism in the 1960s before their contributions to the development of this alternative tradition were properly assessed.